 Mix a half teaspoon of vinegar into each quart of plaster you use on your next repair job, and the "mud" will take longer to set up, thereby giving you just that much more working time.

 When filling holes before painting, mix the filler with the paint instead of water.
 It will be easy to match the colour afterwards and the patch won't be so noticeable.
-We use pollyfilla here but not sure what you would use in your country.
-Hope this helps.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.